The minimal cone of an algebraic Laurent series: Introduction

-Our second main result relies on the support of a Laurent series that is algebraic over $\K(\!(x)\!)$ to the cone $\t(\xi)$: \begin{thm} Let $\xi$ be a Laurent series whose support is included in a translation of a strongly convex cone containing ${\R_{\geq 0}}^n$ and with coefficients in a field $\K$ of any characteristic.
+Now the question is to determine how far is the support of $\xi$ of being equal to a set of the form $\g+\t(\xi)^\vee$.
+The following result provides an answer to this question: \begin{thm} Let $\xi$ be a Laurent Puiseux series whose support is included in a translation of a strongly convex cone containing ${\R_{\geq 0}}^n$ and with coefficients in a characteristic zero field $\K$.
 Assume that $\xi$ is algebraic over $\K(\!(x)\!)$.
-We have the following properties (here $\t(\xi)^\vee$ denotes the dual of $\t(\xi)$ - see Definition \ref{cone_def}): \begin{itemize} \item[i)] There exist a finite set $C\subset\Z^n$, a Laurent polynomial $p(x)$, and a power series $f(x)\in\K[[x]]$ such that
+Then there exist a finite set $C\subset\Z^n$, a Laurent polynomial $p(x)$, and a power series $f(x)\in\K[[x]]$ such that